mshyu24/personal-site/content/about.md

 I also served on leadership with InterVarsity Multi-Ethnic at the University of Michigan as the Outreach Coordinator.

- Outside of my assorted University of Michigan affiliations, I am an avid folder of paper -- I helped with the University of Michigan Museum of Art Family Art Studio in June 2020 to guide people through a virtual exploration of origami, and returned for a second session in June 2021!
+Outside of my assorted academic affiliations, I am an avid folder of paper -- I helped with the University of Michigan Museum of Art Family Art Studio in June 2020 to guide people through a virtual exploration of origami, and returned for a second session in June 2021!
 I am a passionate coffee aficionado and amateur barista -- I am always looking to improve my latte art skills and perfect my Chemex pouring.
 I am a frequent baker and dinner party host during non-pandemic times.